Sampling-aware Adversarial Attacks Against Large Language Models: Experiments

 As discussed in \autoref{sec:constrained-optimization}, attackers operate under resource constraints, limiting how extensively prompts can be optimized.
-We examine the trade-off between optimization and sampling to identify the most efficient compute allocation, and achieve pareto improvements for effectiveness and efficiency (see \autoref{fig:pareto-plot-llama-3.1-GCG-500}).
+We examine the trade-off between optimization and sampling to identify the most efficient compute allocation, and achieve Pareto-improvements for effectiveness and efficiency (\autoref{fig:pareto-plot-llama-3.1-GCG-500}).
+Our experiments lead to the following findings:

-We observe that sampling is cheap compared to most optimization strategies, a fact often underappreciated in the LLM attack literature. \autoref{tab:relative-flop-cost} shows that an optimization step can be up to two orders of magnitude more compute-intensive than sampling an additional generation with 256 tokens.
-To match baseline performance, the 100-200 sample range is compute-optimal, far more than what is used in existing greedy attack strategies.
-In this setting, sampling-augmented approaches can achieve FLOP reductions of \textit{up to two OOM} over greedy generation.
-The trend towards more sampling becomes even stronger as the targeted level of harm grows.
-In our experiments, compute-optimal performance is consistently attained near the maximum number of samples explored (see \autoref{fig:2d-flops-plot}).
+\textbf{Sampling is cheap relative to prompt optimization}. \autoref{tab:relative-flop-cost} shows that an optimization step can be up to two OOM more compute-intensive than the marginal cost of sampling a generation with 256 tokens.

+\textbf{Current approaches sample far too little.} We first stick with the \textit{optimize-then-sample} schedule and vary the number of completions sampled after optimization.
+We find that to match baseline harm, the 100-200 sample range is compute-optimal - \textit{two OOM more} than what is typical in existing optimization-based attack strategies.
+In this setting, sampling-augmented approaches can achieve FLOP reductions of \textit{up to two OOM} over greedy generation by reducing the number of required optimization steps.
+The trend toward more sampling becomes even stronger as the targeted level of harm grows. \autoref{fig:2d-flops-plot} shows that compute-optimal performance is consistently attained near the maximum number of samples explored in our experiments.

+\textbf{All considered sampling schedules are much more effective than the baseline.} \autoref{fig:schedules} shows that all considered sampling schedules lead to significantly higher ASR across various sample budgets, with only small differences in relative effectiveness among the different schedules when given equal resource budgets.
+Data in the plot is controlled for normalized FLOPs and query counts.
+For a fixed compute budget, we observe surprisingly substantial increases in elicited harm across all setups when increasing the number of samples, with $\mathcal{H}$ more than doubling.
+See \autoref{sec:schedule-plots} for non-aggregated results.

+\textbf{Model robustness rankings change under sampling.} We also uncover model-dependent differences that are not visible with standard protocols.
+As shown in \autoref{fig:asr-with-tail-objective}, Gemma 3 1B appears more robust to GCG than Llama 3.1 8B under $\text{ASR}_q@1$, but at higher sample counts Gemma performs \textit{worse} than Llama 3.1 8B at $\text{ASR}_q@50$.
+This reflects Gemma 3 1B's tendency to be more prone to produce rare, but severe outlier responses.
+Thus, the observed differences in model rankings between $\text{ASR}_q@1$ and higher sample counts indicate that the standard single-sample protocol may not fully capture model behavior under multi-sample usage patterns, which may occur in real-world deployment contexts.